What is ERP? Definition, Industry-Specific Uses & Examples

 Today, small and medium-sized businesses around the world are implementing ERP-style solutions and reaping enormous rewards.
 These tools help small businesses transition toward more efficient, lean, and profitable operations.

-Here are some of the primary reasons why small businesses are increasingly choosing ERP or ERP-like systems customized for their industry:
+Here are some of the main reasons small businesses are increasingly choosing ERP or ERP-like systems built for their industry:

 - Outgrowing spreadsheets: When your business hits a certain size, manual tracking just can't keep up.
 ERP brings structure and automation to replace error-prone processes.